Public transit has been green before "green" was a buzzword.

 - In April 2005, Port Authority began using ultra-low sulfur diesel (ULSD) and went system-wide with ULSD in October 2007 as required by law.

-- Since 2009 Port Authority has been using a bio-diesel blend in its buses that became state mandated on May 1, 2010.
+- Since 2009, Port Authority has been using a bio-diesel fuel blend in its buses that became state mandated on May 1, 2010.

 Bikes on Transit

-- Port Authority is moving forward with a smart card fare system called the ConnectCard.
-Riders will be able to load fare money and passes onto reusable plastic cards, greatly reducing the amount of paper used to print passes and tickets.
+- Port Authority has introduced a smart card fare system called the ConnectCard.
+Riders can load fare money and passes onto reusable plastic cards, greatly reducing the amount of paper used to print passes and tickets.